-- Develop measures to facilitate guideline implementation and improve quality of care provided to patients with neurological disorders and diseases, ultimately leading to improved patient outcomes - Ensure that quality measures are understood as unique from guidelines and practice parameters - Develop measures that demonstrate the value of specialist neurological care for patients - Develop well-defined measure statements and technical specifications - Define appropriate outcome measures and define necessary risk adjustment strategies - Develop measures with appropriate stakeholder input - Develop measures that are not burdensome for stakeholders to implement and measure in everyday practice - Submit appropriately specified measures for consideration in AANI's Axon Registry[®] - Harmonize with existing measures when possible - Eliminate AANI-developed quality measures found to not be feasible, reliable, valid, or that lack a link to continued improvement or improved patient outcomes
+- Develop measures to facilitate guideline implementation and improve the quality of care provided to patients with neurologic disorders and diseases, leading to improved patient outcomes. - Ensure that quality measures are understood as unique from quideline products. - Develop measures that demonstrate the value of specialist neurologic care for patients. - Develop well-defined measure statements and technical specifications. - Define appropriate outcome measures and necessary risk adjustment strategies. - Develop measures that address existing disparities or at worst do not exacerbate disparities in neurologic care. - Regularly review AAN-developed measures to ensure they do not create any unintended consequences or unintentionally increase disparities in neurologic care. - Develop measures with appropriate stakeholder input. - Develop measures that are not burdensome for stakeholders to implement and measure in everyday practice. - Submit appropriately specified measures for consideration in AANI's Axon Registry®. - Harmonize with existing measures when possible. - Eliminate AANI-developed quality measures determined to not be feasible, reliable, or valid or those that lack a link to continued improvement or improved patient outcomes.